wp-document-revisions/wp-document-revisions/docs/frequently-asked-questions.md

 ### Can I put my documents in folders?

 WP Document Revisions doesn't use the traditional folder metaphor to organize files.
 Instead, the same document can be described multiple ways, or in folder terms, be in multiple folders at once.
 This gives you more control over your documents and how they are organized.
-You can add a folder taxonomy with the [Simple Taxonomy](https://wordpress.org/plugins/simple-taxonomy/).
+You can add a folder taxonomy with the [Simple Taxonomy Refreshed](https://wordpress.org/plugins/simple-taxonomy-refreshed/).
 Just add the taxonomy with a post type of "Documents", and as the "Hierarchical" set to True.

 ### What if I want even more control over my workflow?